tf198/plodis/README.rst

 Redis functions using a PDO backend.
 Intended for prototyping where you dont have a Redis server available or deployment to hosted servers where unable to install Redis.

-Even if you are not planning on using Redis in production, the functions provided make it trivial to implement queues (IPC, background processing etc) and pub/sub (webchat anyone?) so it stands alone as a package quite happily.
+Even if you are not planning on using Redis in production, the redis API makes it trivial to implement queues (IPC, background processing etc) and pub/sub (webchat anyone?) so it stands alone as a package quite happily.

-In theory you should be able to take an application running Plodis and change to Predis with only one or two changes - will update when I know for sure...
+In theory you should be able to take an application running Plodis and change to Predis with only one or two changes - will update when I've tested...

 Current Status
 ==============